A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Dillon's 11.7 rushing yards per game in his three career matchups against the Lions are 34.8 fewer yards than his over/under in Sunday's game.
+- Dillon has averaged 11.7 rushing yards per game in his three career matchups against the Lions, 36.8 fewer yards than his over/under in Sunday's game.

-- In three games versus the Lions Dillon has not run for a touchdown.
+- Dillon, in three matchups against the Lions, has not run for a TD.

-- Conceding 135.9 rushing yards per game, the Lions have the 28th-ranked run defense in the NFL.
+- Dillon will go up against a Lions squad that allows 135.9 rushing yards per game and is the NFL's 28th-ranked rush defense.

-- This season the Lions have given up 18 rushing TDs.
-They are ranked 26th in the NFL in that category.
+- Dillon and the Packers will face off against the NFL's 26th-ranked defense in terms of rushing touchdowns conceded (18).

 Recent Performances

-- Last week against the Vikings, Dillon racked up 63 yards on 14 carries (averaging 4.5 yards per carry) while scoring two touchdowns.
+- In last week's matchup with the Vikings, Dillon rushed for 63 yards on 14 carries (averaging 4.5 yards per attempt) while scoring two touchdowns on the ground.

 Dillon's Green Bay Teammates